sauravhathi/covermaker/README.md

 -   Create beautiful cover images for your next blog post
 -   Customize the image with your own text, colors, opacity, padding, and more
+-   Search for images from Unsplash
+-   Select unsplash image as cover image onClick
+-   For download unsplash image, double click on image
--   Download the image as a PNG file
+-   Download the image as a JPG

 ## Tech Stack